-To withdraw from all classes after having paid registration fees, a student must submit a request to withdraw using ASU Interactive, SunDial, or submit a signed request to the Office of the Registrar in person.
-The ASU Interactive and SunDial complete withdrawal option is only available through the first week of classes for a semester.
-During the unrestricted complete withdrawal period, a student may withdraw from all courses with marks of "W." During the restricted complete withdrawal period, a student may withdraw with marks of "W" only from courses that the instructors certify the student was passing at the time of withdrawal.
+To withdraw from all classes after having paid registration fees, a student must submit a request to withdraw using ASU Interactive, SunDial, or submit a signed request to any registrar location.
+The ASU Interactive and SunDial complete withdrawal option is available through the semester transaction deadline.
+A student may withdraw from all courses with marks of "W" through the semester transaction deadline.
 See the Schedule of Classes or the Summer Sessions Bulletin for dates of the complete withdrawal periods.
-No one is permitted to withdraw from the university or to conduct any registration transaction in the last two weeks of the semester.
-The date of the complete withdrawal is always the date the withdrawal form or letter is received in the Office of the Registrar.